oracle/python-cx_Oracle/doc/src/user_guide/connection_handling.rst

 ======================================================

-You can encrypt data transferred between the Oracle Database and the Oracle client libraries used by cx_Oracle so that unauthorized parties are not able to view plain text values as the data passes over the network.
+You can encrypt data transferred between the Oracle Database and the Oracle Client libraries used by cx_Oracle so that unauthorized parties are not able to view plain text values as the data passes over the network.
 The easiest configuration is Oracle’s native network encryption.
 The standard SSL protocol can also be used if you have a PKI, but setup is necessarily more involved.